Ben Gurion airport is Israel's main international airport, located 15 kilometers or 9 miles from Tel Aviv.

 When you depart from Israel, there are automatic ATM's where you can withdraw foreign currency (US Dollars, Euro and British Pounds), as well as 24-hour money exchange services for most major currencies.

-Note: that there is no public transportation in Israel, including trains, during the Sabbath which begins on Friday afternoon (from about 2:30 PM or 3 PM until Saturday night (about 7 PM) or during Jewish holidays.
+Note: that there is no public transportation in Israel, including trains, during the Sabbath which begins on Friday afternoon (from about 3 PM) until Saturday night (from about 6 - 7 PM), or during Jewish holidays.
 If you’re not sure when are the holidays, visit our Israel Holidays page.

 But if you wish to do so, you need to take (at least 2) different buses to reach your final destination.